 Enter upon any property of this municipality contrary to posting or marking restricting or prohibiting use of the area

 Intentionally use or perform acts upon property of the municipality which materially impairs, alters, or damages the property.

+Utilize the municipal water or sewer system without paying or without authority, to open any fire hydrant, stopcock, valve or other fixtures attached to the water supply, unless it is done pursuant to proper application, agreement or resolution.

+Deface or impair any part or appurtenance of the water or sewer system, or to cast anything into the reservoir or tank belonging to the water system.

 ADOPTED and PASSED by the Hyde Park City Council this 11th day of November 2020.